umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/2-factor-authentication-on-cloud/index.md

 You can choose to receive an SMS with a code or a call to log you in.

 :::note
-If you need to change phone number, make sure before deactivating the old number to change to the new number before the old number is disabled.
+If you need to change your phone number.
+Make sure before deactivating the old number to change to the new number before the old number is disabled.
 :::

 ![Phone authentication](images/Phone-auth.png)